Esperance Stonehenge

 Esperance Stonehenge is a full-sized replica of Stonehenge, in Esperance, Western Australia.
 It was built from 137 locally quarried stones of up to 50 tonne, and is aligned to the summer and winter solstices.
+In total, it weighs 2500 tonnes.

 It is designed to be a copy of the original, intact Stonehenge from c.
 2000 BC, rather than the currently extant ruins.

 The stone was originally quarried and shaped for a similar project in Margaret River in 2008, funded by a millionaire.
 That project fell through after 12 months, after the stone had already been cut.
 The Rotary Club of Esperance promoted the idea of building a Stonehenge replica locally, but the plan was controversial, received mixed reactions from the community, and there was no agreed-upon site.